 “I’m confident that our talent and IBM’s leading technologies will have a far-reaching impact which will create employment opportunities, accelerate digital innovation and provide a strong foundation for the IT/ITeS sector in the state,” Vijayan said.

-At present, IBM Software Labs operate from Bengaluru, Pune, Hyderabad, and Chennai in India.
+Currently, IBM Software Labs operate from India’s Bengaluru, Pune, Hyderabad, and Chennai.